 Architectural drawing, c.
 1880, of one of the worker cottages in the Oaks.
 From the collections of the Windham Textile and History Museum.

 By far the most successful of the Willimantic Textile tycoons was Austin Dunham.
-In 1845, Dunham, a forty-year-old Hartford, Connecticut, textile merchant who had been born in Mansfield, Connecticut, joined forces with Lawson Ives (a Hartford metal goods manufacturer), William Jillson, and John Capen to purchase Richmond’s mill at the foot of the falls.
+In 1845, Dunham, a forty-year-old Hartford, Connecticut, textile merchant who had been born in Mansfield, Connecticut, joined forces with Lawson Ives (a Hartford metal goods manufacturer), William Jillson, and John Capen to purchase Richmond’s mill at the foot of the falls, in a neighborhood known as Down Sodom.
 They replaced it with a larger, three-and-a-half story cotton mill.
 In 1858, Dunham bought out his partners.
 By 1870, the mill had two waterwheels and a steam engine for power, employed 110 workers (60 men, 30 women, and 20 children), and produced $200,000 worth of cloth each year – about $3.5 million in today’s money.
 In 1877, it merged with another, even larger, company that Dunham owned at Willimantic.

 Dunham’s second mill was the giant Willimantic Linen Company, which he co-founded with Ives in 1845.
 At first, the Company manufactured linen cloth, but when the Crimean War cut off its supply of Russian flax, Dunham shifted to producing cotton thread instead.
 In 1857, the Company, flush with profits, built a large new stone millhouse with 10,000 spindles.
 When the Civil War loomed, Dunham – having learned a valuable lesson from the earlier Crimean War – decided to stockpile cotton in advance of the fighting.
 Sure enough, when the war began in 1861, most of the other New England textile mills found themselves without Southern cotton.
 But Dunham had plenty.
 He continued operation, producing thread that was the in the Union soldiers’ uniforms.
 Business boomed.
 Dunham became rich.